Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/12/autumn-2025-update/index.md

 So, looking back on the past year,

+### Point 1: Relaxation / Mind-set

-**Point 1:** I feel I've made great strides in allowing myself to relax.
+I feel I've made great strides in allowing myself to relax.
 I'll allow myself to play a game, or watch a movie, or just go to bed early more.
 I'm tempted to say that this has made me less productive, but objectively, I work fewer hours but am more rested and focused, so it all evens out.
 I'm surprised now about how my tasks are already done in 4 hours, instead of very slowly forcing my way through them for an entire day while my mind is tired.

 {{% remark %}}
 On a completely unrelated note, I am now quite good at Rocket League.
 Even with Wi-Fi cutting out twenty times a game, I'm hitting Champ in multiple playlists.
-Most of all, my teammates don't hate me anymore when I disconnect for 5 seconds again and let it a silly goal, because I usually score 2 goals right back.
+Most of all, my teammates don't hate me anymore when I disconnect for 5 seconds again and let in a silly goal, because I usually score 2 goals right back.
 {{% /remark %}}

+### Point 2: Online Store Optimism

-**Point 2:** I feel the online store and how I designed it is absolutely the way to go for me.
+I feel the online store and how I designed it is absolutely the way to go for me.
 It has at least given me purpose and a clear way to decide what project/idea to pick next, but I also clearly hope it will be a generator of stable income.
 If not soon, then at least within a year or two.

 Why do I have this feeling?